-Soccer players who wear protective headgear suffer nearly half as many concussions as those who play without helmets, according to a study conducted by researchers at Canada’s McGill University.
+Following education, comes prevention.
+We know the type of damage concussions can cause, what can we do about them?
+Players who wear protective soccer headgear suffer nearly half as many concussions as those who play without helmets, according to a study conducted by researchers at Canada’s McGill University.

 - Nearly half of the players (47.8%) experienced symptoms of a concussion during the 2006 season.

 - Approximately 4 out of 5 athletes did not realize that they had suffered a concussion